Experienced Attorneys Protecting Patient’s Rights

 E. Stewart Jones Hacker Murphy: Experienced, Caring Attorneys

 Has a physician disclosed information about you to a third party that you feel is privileged?
 If so, the physician may be liable for damages.
 The attorneys at E. Stewart Jones Hacker Murphy are caring, experienced attorneys who can help you determine if you have a valid claim.
 We have the experience to handle your case and if it is in your interests to settle such a claim, we have the skill, resources, and tenacity to help you recover an appropriate amount of damages.
 We can also take your case to trial if necessary.

 We are one of the most highly respected law firms in upstate New York and the Capital District.
-We have been representing clients for more than a hundred years; our law practice has stood the test of time.
+We have been representing clients for more than 125 years; our law practice has stood the test of time.
 Make the right call.
 Call us now at (518) 730-4723 or complete our online form.
 The E. Stewart Jones Hacker Murphy law firm has an attorney available to assist clients 24 hours a day, seven days a week, 365 days a year – even on holidays.